 The annual cash incentive program is a core component of our "pay-for-results" philosophy.
 The program is heavily weighted to our financial results or relevant business units and the goals are closely linked to business strategy.
 The components of this program have historically included the incentive and reward opportunity (expressed as a percentage of base salary) and the performance measures determined by the Committee (such as revenue, contribution income, EBITDA (earnings before interest, tax and depreciation) or EPS).
-To ensure the integrity of the goals and minimize the risk of unanticipated outcomes, each goal has had a performance measures for certain extraordinary or unusual items at its sole discretion.
+To ensure the integrity of the goals and minimize the risk of unanticipated outcomes, each goal has had a performance range built around it with a commensurate increase or decrease in the associated award opportunity.
+The Compensation Committee may adjust performance measures for certain extraordinary or unusual items at its sole discretion.